I'm Still in Love with You (Roy Orbison album)

-I'm Still in Love With You is the nineteenth album by Roy Orbison, recorded for Mercury Records and according to the authorised biography of Roy Orbison, it was released in September 1975.
+I'm Still in Love with You is the nineteenth album by Roy Orbison, recorded for Mercury Records and according to the authorised biography of Roy Orbison, released in September 1975.

+It features a mix of originals and covers of songs by Johnny Ace, and Buck Owens. it also features of new version of "Heartache" (which He previously recorded on Roy Orbison's Many Moods 6 years earlier in 1969).

 History

 After an eight-year stint with MGM Records, he left MGM in 1973, and signed with Mercury a year later.
 This album had three singles.

-This album was only released in the USA.
+This album was only released in the United States.

+Reception

+William Ruhlmann of AllMusic thought "Their conception seems to have been to create a Roy Orbison album in the singer/songwriter's classic early-'60s style.
+For that, Kennedy has brought in outside songwriters Larry Gatlin ("Circle") and Bud Reneau ("All I Need Is Time") to contribute big, melodramatic ballads like the ones that gave Orbison big hits in his commercial heyday."

+Billboard in its Top Country Album Picks reviews stated that the album "features a collection of lonely love songs in a new Orbison style."